Politics

 Amanda Cowan of The Columbian

-Perez has also championed legislation to support small businesses and farmers.
-She recently introduced a bill that would establish zero-interest loans for farmers to buy land designated for specialty crops.
+Perez has also pushed for bills to support small businesses and farmers, including legislation to offer 90-year, zero-interest loans for farmers to purchase as much as 160 acres to grow specialty crops.
 As a member of the House Agriculture Committee, Perez withheld support for the every-five-year farm bill because she said it didn’t do enough to help family farms.

 Several powerful federal officials, including Secretary of Transportation Pete Buttigieg and Agriculture Deputy Secretary Xochitl Torres Small, have visited the district with Perez.
 She took Buttigieg to the Interstate 5 Bridge and implored him to support federal funding for the effort to replace it, and she hosted a roundtable with Torres Small at a rural property to hear from farmers about their biggest needs.